 2. Don’t Put it Down, Put it Away

-One of the most important (AND EASY) clutter free kitchen tips is to get into the habit of putting things away… rather than just putting them down on the kitchen surfaces; and this goes for the whole family.
-This goes double for dirty mugs, and crumb covered plates.
-If you have them in your hand put them directly in the dishwasher rather than on the worktop to be dealt with later.
+One of the most important (AND EASY) clutter-free kitchen tips is to get into the habit of putting things away… rather than just putting them down on the kitchen surfaces; and this goes for the whole family.
+It goes double for dirty mugs, and crumb covered plates.
+If you have them in your hand, put them directly in the dishwasher rather than on the worktop to be dealt with later.

 3. A Place for Everything and Everything in its Place